ethanmcmike/autobake/README.md

 # About
-This is a PLC project with multiple ladder logic, structured text, and function block diagram programs that includes indexed sequences, latched sequences, timers, and pulse generators.
+This is a PLC project with multiple ladder logic, structured text, and function block diagram programs that include indexed sequences, latched sequences, timers, and pulse generators.

 The system is an imaginary cookie vending machine that automatically produces cookies from scratch when the user presses a button.
 All the ingredients are assumed to be stored properly at an appropriate temperature and can be dispensed with machines into a large mixing bowl.
 The mechanical systems and actuators are not simulated and are assumed to function properly.
 This project is only modelling the control system.